United States Space Force: Consolidating Army space activities

 When the Space Force was established in 2019 it was intended to consolidate the existing military space forces across the Army, Navy, and Air Force.
-While the Navy and Air Force gave up all of their space forces, the greatest resistance to transferring space forces came from the Army.
+While the Navy and Air Force gave up all of their space related assets, the greatest resistance to transferring space forces came from the Army.

 While the Army transferred its satellite communications and missile warning assets, there are still calls for it to transfer 1st Space Brigade and 100th Missile Defense Brigade to the Space Force.
 The Heritage Foundation called for the wholesale transfer of United States Army Space and Missile Defense Command, including the 100th Missile Defense Brigade and the 1st Space Brigade.
 The 100th Missile Defense Brigade operates the Ground Based Interceptor system and is located at Schriever Space Force Base, Vandenberg Space Force Base, and Fort Greely.
 Former Air Force space officers have called to move the missile defense and intercontinental ballistic missile mission to the Space Force and the Center for Strategic and International Studies has also proposed moving missile defense into the Space Force.
 The Army also continues to maintain a cadre of Functional Area 40 space operations officers, although over 85% indicated they would transfer to the Space Force if able.
-The Army is also maintaining the 1st Space Brigade, however the RAND Corporation has conducted a study calling for its transfer to the Space Force.
+The Army is also maintaining the 1st Space Brigade; however, the RAND Corporation has conducted a study calling for its transfer to the Space Force.